 Rogers and Norton

 Rogers and Norton in Norwich has a highly respected licensing partner in Bruce Faulkner, who frequently handles referrals from leading law firms that have no internal capacity to handle licensing applications.
-He handles the full range of licensing matters and has a large caseload of instructions from clients applying for new licences or seeking variations to or transfers of existing licences.
-Many of his clients are small businesses or multi-venue operators.
+Faulkner, who is now managing director and head of property, deals with the full range of licensing matters and has a large caseload of applications for new licences, variations and transfers.